roycmeghna/I-HOPE/README.md

-# **I-HOPE** — an Interpretable Hierarchical mOdel for Personalized mEntal Health Prediction
+# **I-HOPE** — The Interpretable Hierarchical mOdel for Personalized mEntal Health Prediction